 This post is a review of the Newseum in Washington DC with tips on planning your visit and video previews of what you will see.
 With so many high quality yet free museums in the city, it’s easy to overlook those that charge a fee.
 However, guests should keep an open-mind to exploring some of Washington, DC’s ticketed museums, particularly the Newseum.

-The Newseum is an interactive news and media museum.
+The Newseum was an interactive news and media museum.
 It chronicles the history of journalism, explores how new forms of media (such as social media) have changed how the public understands and spreads news, and offers a great exhibit on photojournalism, which features a room full of Pulitzer Prize winning photos.
 There are many fun and interactive exhibits for kids of all ages to enjoy.
 Finally, there are also a number of permanent and temporary exhibits that focuses on the news coverage of specific moments in history.

 Part of the experience of visiting the Newseum is the building itself.
 Its unique glass architecture is actually suspended from the top floor – all those “support” columns you see are actually just hiding cords and wires.
 On the Pennsylvania Ave NW side of the building at the main entrance, you’ll see the First Amendment printed along the side of the building and the rest is glass.
 This means as you venture through the museum, you’ll be welcomed by some beautiful views down America’s main street.